LISTENING BETWEEN THE WORDS

 That accountability is where growth begins.

-So a man sharpens the countenance of his friend.” — Proverbs 27:17 (NKJV)
+“As iron sharpens iron, so a man sharpens the countenance of his friend.” — Proverbs 27:17 (NKJV)

 WALKAWAY LINE

 Winning the point is easy.
+Keeping the connection is wisdom.

 SOMETHING TO THINK ABOUT